 A Brief Guide on How to Choose the Right Airless Roof Coating Sprayer

-So you are curious to know the right ways of choosing the right airless roof coating sprayer, yes?
+So you are curious about the right ways to choose the right airless roof coating sprayer, right?
 If you do, we would like to help you by giving you several things you need to know before choosing your airless coating sprayer.

 What is an airless roof coating spray?

-Before we can begin talking about what makes a good sprayer good, we really need to understand what an airless roof coating spray is.
-Without a deep understanding of what the thing we are talking about actually is, there is no point in discussing it further.
+Before discussing what makes a good sprayer, we need to understand what an airless roof coating spray is.
+Without a deep understanding of what we are talking about, there is no point in discussing it further.

 Airless Roof Coating Sprayer

-In short sentences, an airless roof coating spray is actually a sprayer that does not use air at all.
-It might use pressure, but there is no air involved when you are spraying it.
-Instead of pressurizing air to help spray the coating into your roof, the thing being pressured is the coating itself.
+In short sentences, an airless roof coating spray is a sprayer that does not use air at all.
+It might use high pressure, but no air is involved when spraying it.
+Instead of pressurizing air to help spray the coating onto your roof, the thing being pressured is the coating itself.

-When the coating gets pressurized, it will turn into more ‘separate’ droplets.
-These droplets are easier to apply on the roof and dry quicker than when you are using a squeegee or something else that people normally use.
+The coating will become more ‘separate’ droplets when it gets pressurized.
+These droplets are easier to apply on the roof and dry quicker than when using a squeegee or something else that people normally use.

-This is why people often go with an airless roof coating spray when they are doing big jobs.
+This is why people often use an airless roof coating spray when doing big jobs.
 You can only do so much with a squeegee when you have a lot of roofs to cover.

 Let us get into the technical stuff.

-To be a very successful spray, a certain airless sprayer needs to be able to deliver spray at a rate of 1 and a half-gallon per minute.
-The pressure itself should be around 2,000 psi.
+The sprayer’s pressure should also be around 2,000 psi to apply the coating evenly and thoroughly.
 Less than that, and you will have a hard time trying to cover up a small roof.

 The hose’s length depends on how high the roof you are trying to coat is, but a longer hose will always be better compared to a shorter one.